 IMPACT IN GEORGIA

 In Georgia the vast majority of our books are distributed in high poverty areas.
-6.2 million books are delivered to children nationally each year.
-Reach Out and Read in Georgia serves nearly 70,000 children annually, providing books at 59 program sites.
+6.24million books are delivered to children nationally each year.
+Reach Out and Read Georgia medical providers serve nearly 80,000 children and families providing books at 77 program sites in 38 counties.

 GEORGIA - THE ISSUES